amad3us47/projects/README.md

 i### projects
-it will contain all the projects that i am working on:)
+it will contain all the projects that i am working on:) from project based learning